amotivv-inc/memory-box-inference/USER_GUIDE.md

 **What they are:** Conversation context allows the AI to remember previous interactions within a conversation.

 **How they work:**
-- OpenAI's Responses API uses the `previous_response_id` field to maintain context
+- AI APIs use the `previous_response_id` field to maintain context
-- The proxy passes this field to OpenAI and stores response IDs
+- The gateway passes this field to the AI provider and stores response IDs
 - This allows for multi-turn conversations without sending the entire history
-- The proxy doesn't automatically manage conversation history - your client application must handle this
+- The gateway doesn't automatically manage conversation history - your client application must handle this

 **How to use them:**
 1. Send your initial request without a `previous_response_id`
-2. Extract the response ID from OpenAI's response (`response.id`)
+2. Extract the response ID from the AI's response (`response.id`)
 3. For follow-up messages, include this ID as `previous_response_id`
 4. Example:
    ```json